AdrSkapars/uom_policy_dataset/Change of Circumstances Policy for Postgraduate Research Students Policy (Oct 2022).md

 The definitions and process for applying for an official leave of absence can be found in the Official Leave of Absence Procedure for Postgraduate Research Students document.

 The relevant individual degree ordinances and regulations give circumstances in which study away from the University may be permitted.
-# Change of Circumstances for Postgraduate Research Students Policy

-October 2022

 # 8. HOLIDAY ALLOWANCE